aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/20_cloudformation/_index.en.md

 ### Deploy Infrastructure Template using CloudFormation

 To get you started quickly, we'll use CloudFormation to deploy a number of boilerplate infrastructure and service objects.
+AWS CloudFormation gives you an easy way to model a collection of related AWS and third-party resources, provision them quickly and consistently, and manage them throughout their lifecycles, by treating infrastructure as code.
+A CloudFormation template describes your desired resources and their dependencies so you can launch and configure them together as a stack.
+You can use a template to create, update, and delete an entire stack as a single unit, as often as you need to, instead of managing resources individually.

-The following AWS CloudFormation template will create these resources:
+The AWS CloudFormation template we'll use in this section will create these resources:

 * Two Amazon S3 buckets:
-	* *RiderPhotoS3Bucket* stores the photos uploaded by the riders
+	* `RiderPhotoS3Bucket` stores the photos uploaded by the riders
-	* A few test images will be copied into the *RiderPhotoS3Bucket*  bucket
+	* A few test images will be copied into the `RiderPhotoS3Bucket` bucket
-	* *ThumbnailS3Bucket* stores the resized thumbnails of the rider photos
+	* `ThumbnailS3Bucket` stores the resized thumbnails of the rider photos
-* One Amazon DynamoDB table *RiderPhotoDDBTable* that stores the metadata of the rider's photo with rider's profile
+* One Amazon DynamoDB table `RiderPhotoDDBTable` that stores the metadata of the rider's photo with rider's profile
 * AWS Lambda functions that perform the processing steps
-* IAM role *StateMachineRole* that gives the Step Functions state machine to invoke Lambda functions
+* IAM role `StateMachineRole` that gives the Step Functions state machine to invoke Lambda functions
 * One AWS StepFunction that contains the starting point for our workflow
 * One Amazon SNS Topic that will be used to notify the user of failures